WinterSnowfall/pi_wrestled/README.md

 There's also a special "0" soft LED which controls a "Knight Rider" or "KITT" effect for your LED array, as shown here: https://media.tenor.com/images/09bb20a1e40457b7897ee99a13b6a8a9/tenor.gif

-An odd/even alternating LED test is started along with the REST server and notifies you that it is ready to receieve your REST calls.
+This effect is automatically started with the pi_wrestled server and notifies you it is ready to receieve your REST calls.
 It also provides a way of validating that all your LEDs are working properly.

 ## How do you map the GPIO pins to LEDs?